Frequently Asked Questions

 Examples of infectious agents that are handled in BSL-2 labs are Streptococcus pyogenes, which causes strep throat, and Listeria monocytogenes and Salmonella cholerasesuis, which can be causes of foodborne illness, and some seasonal influenza viruses.

-CSU researchers are required to receive extensive, specific training tailored to the viruses they research.
+CSU researchers are required to receive extensive, specific training tailored to the pathogens they research.

 All researchers who work with viruses must pass multiple biosafety and biosecurity trainings corresponding to the risk of the viruses they will work with.
 They also receive training for specific procedures they will perform.